adjspecies/work.adjectivespecies.com/posts/engagement.md

 Not all of this flailing was healthy, natch.
 I burned the shit out of my arms and legs because at least that'd set up a bright magnesium flare in the center of all that nothing.
 I started drinking heavily, because that'd soften the edges of nothing.
 I started withdrawing from friends because the weren't there in the nothing with me.

 And it all got to be too much.
-A few weeks after my last substantial post here,̨ I collapsed in the kitchen, and there was a whole lot more nothing than I was used to.
+A few weeks after my last substantial post here, I collapsed in the kitchen, and there was a whole lot more nothing than I was used to.
 At Mountain Crest, the mental health clinic in Fort Collins, I was taken into an office for a few hours to talk about meds, alcohol, interactions, and so on.

 With my new-found sobriety (or at least moderation) under my belt, I started getting back into the furry thing, the healthier way of filling a tiny corner that infinitely empty space with meaning.